 Falls Church, VA has quite a few bike trails, paths, and routes.
 Their number is increasing as the city’s Bicycle Master Plan advances.
 In theory, this should mean increased safety for bicyclists and fewer bicycle accidents.
 In practice, more and more Falls Church residents end up needing a bicycle accident attorney.

 Most accidents occur at intersections and in areas where bicyclists don’t have their own lane.
 They involve cars or trucks and obviously, the bicyclists incur the most serious injuries.
+If you were in an accident with someone who would not share the road with you call Christian direct at 1-800-HURT-123.
+The bike accident lawyers at CAIL can make sure you are properly reimbursed by insurance companies for your injuries.

 Why So Many People Need a Bicycle Accident Lawyer in Falls Church

-- Failure to yield right of way.
 Most of the time, drivers do not notice bicyclists in traffic and cut across their path.
 However, there are also cases when bicyclists overtake stopped cars without taking the necessary care.

-- Failure to signal traffic maneuvers.
 Many drivers and bicyclists fail to indicate their intention to turn or overtake in traffic.
 They take other road users by surprise, leaving them no time to stop safely.

-- Car doors open suddenly.
 Drivers and passengers often open car doors without checking the rearview mirror.
 If a bicyclist is misfortunate enough to ride behind them, the accident is a given.
 The impact with the door will most likely throw them off their bike and cause serious injuries.

 In order to obtain it, they have to file a claim with the insurer of the party at fault.
 Virginia laws accept the possibility for all the parties involved in an accident to share fault.
 However, those who share fault for their accident lose their right to compensation.